-1. When a Firefighter is assigned by the Fire Chief or Fire Chief's Designee to temporarily fill a Captain vacancy, the Firefighter shall be entitled to five percent (5%) of his/her base pay for the time served in acting classification.
-A Firefighter assigned to an engine on off-district assignments as an Engine Boss shall receive the same five percent (5%) to his/her base pay during the time of the assignment.
+- 1. When a Firefighter is assigned by the Fire Chief or Fire Chief's Designee to temporarily fill a Captain vacancy, the Firefighter shall be entitled to five percent (5%) of his/her base pay for the time served in acting classification.
+A Firefighter and/or engineer assigned to an engine on off-district assignments as an Engine Boss shall receive the same five percent (5%) to his/her base pay during the time of the assignment. - 2.
+A Captain may be assigned by the Fire Chief or Fire Chief's Designee to fill the role of Battalion Chief when a normally scheduled Battalion Chief is unavailable.
+In such

-- 2. A Captain may be assigned by the Fire Chief or Fire Chief's Designee to fill the role of Battalion Chief when a normally scheduled Battalion Chief is unavailable.
-In such instances, the Captain shall be entitled five percent (5%) of his/her base pay for the time served in acting classification. - 3.
+- instances, the Captain shall be entitled five percent (5%) of his/her base pay for the time served in acting classification. - 3.
 A Fire Inspector may be assigned by the Fire Chief or Fire Chief's Designee to fill the role of Fire Marshall in his/her absence.
 Only a Fire Inspector with the required qualifications of the Fire Marshall, can be assigned to fill the role of Fire Marshall and shall be entitled five percent (5%) of his/her base pay for the time served in acting classification. - 4.
-Fire Inspector shall not be eligible to fill the role of Captain, "Acting" Captain, Battalion Chief or "Acting" Battalion Chief.
+Fire Inspector shall not be eligible to fill the role of Captain, "Acting" Captain, Battalion Chief or "Acting" Battalion Chief. - 5.
+Wildland division employees shall be entitled to five percent (5%) of his/her base pay for any time served in an acting classification.
+Wildland division employees are only eligible to act in positions at a higher rate within the Wildland division.